Get insider access

 No

-The LG 32GQ950-B has great accuracy out of the box.
-Color accuracy is good, and the sRGB mode limits colors to the sRGB color space, ensuring they're not over-saturated.
-The white balance is just okay, though, and brighter shades of gray are noticeably off.
-The color temperature is cold, giving the image a blue tint, and gamma doesn't follow the sRGB target curve well, as most scenes are darker than they should be.
+The accuracy before calibration is great.
+The sRGB mode limits colors well to the sRGB color space, but the white balance is off, and the color temperature is on the cold side, giving the image a blue tint.
+Even gamma doesn't follow the target curve well, as most scenes are darker than intended.

 9.8